huysentruitw/Aggregator/README.md

 The [`CommandProcessor`](./src/Aggregator/Command/CommandProcessor.cs) or [`CommandProcessor<TIdentifier, TCommandBase, TEventBase>`](./src/Aggregator/Command/CommandProcessor.cs) class is responsible for processing commands, which consists of these steps:

-* Create a `CommandHandlingContext` which maintains the internal unit-of-work
+* Requests a new `CommandHandlingContext` from the DI container which will maintain the internal unit-of-work
 * Execute one or more command handlers that implement the `ICommandHandler<TCommand>` interface
 * Store events that were tracked by the unit-of-work
 * Dispatch events that were tracked by the unit-of-work in the `CommandHandlingContext`

-Since each call to `Process` creates a new `CommandHandlingContext`, we need to implement some kind of dependency injection that is responsible for injecting this context into newly resolved command handler instances.
-The class that implements the `ICommandHandlingScopeFactory` and `ICommandHandlingScope` is responsible for resolving scoped instances of command handlers that match the command to be processed.
-The lifetime of these command handler instances only span the execution of a single command.

-Since the `CommandProcessor` keeps an internal cache of generic methods, it is wise to only have one single instance of this class that is used through the entire lifetime of the application.

 ### IServiceScopeFactory / IServiceScope

 The implementation of the [`IServiceScopeFactory`](./src/Aggregator/DI/IServiceScopeFactory.cs) interface is responsible for creating a temporary child scope from which the `CommandHandlingContext`, command handlers and event handlers are resolved.

-The child scope, which implements [`IServiceScope`](./src/Aggregator/DI/IServiceScope.cs) is only valid for the lifetime of a single command being processed.
+The child scope, which implements [`IServiceScope`](./src/Aggregator/DI/IServiceScope.cs) is only valid for the lifetime of a single command or event being processed/dispatched.

 These dedicated interfaces are DI independent.
-There's an integration NuGet package available for Autofac (`Aggregator.Autofac`) that can be used out of the box or serve as an example.
-Support for Microsoft.Extensions.DependencyInjection is coming.
+There's an integration NuGet package available for Microsoft.Extensions.DI (`Aggregator.Microsoft.DependencyInjection`) and Autofac (`Aggregator.Autofac`) that can be used out of the box or serve as an example.

 ### CommandHandlingContext